MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/virtual-machine-recs.md

 ## General virtual machine recommendations

-In order to run your chosen OS in Azure, you must us a Premium SSD storage for production workloads that require a service level agreement (SLA).
+In order to run your chosen OS in Azure, you must use a Premium SSD storage for production workloads that require a service level agreement (SLA).
 For more information, see the [Service Level Agreements (SLA) for Online Services](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_8/).

 Graphics processing units (GPUs) are a good choice for users who regularly use graphics-intensive programs for video rendering, 3D design, and simulations.
 Azure has several graphics acceleration deployment options and multiple available GPU VM sizes.
 Learn more at [GPU optimized virtual machine sizes](/azure/virtual-machines/windows/sizes-gpu).
 For more general information about graphics acceleration in Remote Desktop Services, see [Remote Desktop Services - GPU acceleration](rds-graphics-virtualization.md)